Marco-Scherzer/MSimpleServer/README.md

 (calculated as 7/5 days × 1.5 × 8 hours = 2.1 × 23 years ≈ 48.3 years) sitting in front of a computer solving problems.
 Moreover, I have always been an extremely money‑poor person, intentionally living most of my life in an almost ascetic way, enjoying only the simple things in life.
-This will finally be one of my last projects because I planed since longer time already to stop development forever, despite of helpfull things like Microsoft Copilot that save me frist time in lofe time since I started using it in November 2024.
+This will finally be one of my last projects because I have planned for a long time already to stop development forever, despite helpful things like Microsoft Copilot that, since I started using it in November 2024, for the first time in my life has saved me an amount of time.
-Happily any HTTP knowledge I needed for this Project to refresh has been available on demand through Microsoft Copilot.
-I recently transitioned from multiplatform development to Android-specific projects.
+Happily, any HTTP knowledge I needed to refresh for this project has been available on demand through Microsoft Copilot I recently transitioned from multiplatform development to Android-specific projects.
 My current work is intended solely for internal use within my own self‑employment, which means for myself and my projects.
 Until now, all of my work has been closed-source.
 I have always worked independently and entirely on